Prince Ernest Augustus of Hanover (born 1914): Marriage and children

-In 1941 during the Second World War, his cousin Prince Hubertus of Prussia married the noted society beauty and aristocrat Baroness Maria Anna von Humboldt-Dachroeden (1916–2003).
+In 1941 during the Second World War, his cousin Prince Hubertus of Prussia married the noted society beauty and German aristocrat Baroness Maria Anna von Humboldt-Dacheröden (1916–2003).
 The couple, however, divorced in 1943, after her affair with Ernest Augustus resulted in the birth of a son.
 Ernest Augustus however did not marry Maria Anna because his parents would not have approved, since she was considered of inadequate birth and was also a divorcée, and the marriage would have made his younger brother Prince George William heir to the headship of the House of Hanover.
 The child, christened Christian Ernst August Hubertus, Freiherr von Humboldt-Dachroeden, was born in 1943 and is currently a bank consultant.

 On 5 September 1951, Ernest Augustus married Princess Ortrud of Schleswig-Holstein-Sonderburg-Glücksburg (1925–1980).
 The wedding was attended by many important royal figures, including his sister Queen Frederica and her husband King Paul of Greece, and the heads of the houses of Saxony, Hesse, Mecklenburg, Oldenburg, and Baden.
 The wedding was followed with a reception in the Gallery Building at Herrenhausen Gardens, the only part of the House of Hanover's former summer palace still intact, as the palace itself had been burned down during World War II.

 His children by his first wife are: